For the latest admissions information, visit our website.

 - Completion of an appropriate college preparatory curriculum

-Satisfactory completion of at least 17 credits (1 credit = 1 year) of high school courses, distributed as shown in the following chart, is the minimum expectation.
+Satisfactory completion of at least 17 credits (1 credit = 1 year) of high school courses, distributed as shown above, is the minimum expectation.
 Additional coursework beyond this minimum level is strongly encouraged and will increase the applicant’s likelihood of academic success at the university.
 Some academic programs have additional academic preparation requirements.

 - Evidence of academic ability and readiness as demonstrated by academic performance in high school